Zipios/Zipios/README.md

     - `zipios_project_COVERAGE` (OFF by default)
     - `BUILD_ZIPIOS_TESTS` (ON by default)

-In order to build Zipios++ as a static library, specify:
+In order to build Zipios as a static library, specify:

     -DBUILD_SHARED_LIBS:BOOL=OFF